houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Our second observation is that both JavaScript and theoretical regular expressions match a set of strings.
 For example, `/^(aa)*$/` (JavaScript) and `(aa)*` (theoretical) both equivalently match the set of strings `{'', 'aa', 'aaaa', ...}`.
 In other words, both kinds of instances denote a language.

 As a side note, a JavaScript regular expression can also match a parent string because it matches one of its substrings.
 For example, `/(aa)*/` also matches the parent string `'baab'` as it matches the substring `'aa'`.
-I consider such parent strings as an element of the language that it denotes.
+I consider such parent strings as elements of the language that the expression denotes.

 In summary, both kinds of instances are well-defined and denote a language.
 So, both JavaScript and theoretical regular expressions are language denoting mechanisms.